SeisSol/SeisSol/Documentation/pointsource.rst

   FileName=’LOH1_source.dat’
   /

-The source input file can be found at .
-Duration of the source is 4 seconds.
+The source input file can be found at https://github.com/daisy20170101/SeisSol_Cookbook.
+Duration for all receivers is 0-9 seconds.

 Results
 ~~~~~~~